 Since fake Instagram accounts are usually trying to copy a real account and draw in followers they will make their profile photo a picture of an attractive man or woman often in a state of undress.
 They’re hoping that this photo will make the account seem more attractive and interesting to those who stumble upon it.
 However, if you take a look at their posts, the person from the profile photo will be nowhere to be found.

-It’s not uncommon to also use pictures of models or celebrities, or not to have a profile picture at all as not all who make fake profiles bother to make them look organic.
+It’s not uncommon to also use pictures of models or celebrities, or not to have a profile picture at all.
+Not everyone who makes fake IG profiles bother to make them look organic.
 Another thing you should take a look at is the bio.
 It will often have unrealistic promises or an outlandish background story.

 We’ve already mentioned that a fake account won’t have the person in their profile picture in any other posts.
 If they mention a profession in their bio, the posts usually won’t be related to that field.
 These disparities should be fairly easy to spot even from a quick glance through their profile.

-If you want to go further into confirming whether the account is fake take notice of how frequently they post and the time frame in which the majority of the posts are made.
+If you want to go further into confirming whether the IG account is fake take a look at:

-4. Instagram Tools: Use an App to Spot the Fakes
+Use an App to Spot Fake Instagram Accounts & Scammers